Sheep and goats grazing at Queen City Farm

 Pasture-Raised Lamb

 Our sheep move across fresh Kentucky pasture on a rotational grazing system that builds soil and keeps the flock on clean ground.
-Lambs are raised entirely on mother's milk and grass — nothing else.
+Lambs are raised on mother's milk and pasture and are about 95% grass-finished — they get a small amount of grain every few days as a boost, never as the bulk of their diet.
 The meat is mild, tender, and clean-tasting.

 At the Market